m90/seeThru/README.md

 Voila!
 Here's an [example][1].
 Ready to :shipit:?

 ##Changelog##
-   * v0.9.9: changed version number to be able to push new tag to plugins.jquery.com
+   * v0.9.9: changed version number to be able to push new tag to plugins.jquery.com, video's loop attribute will be overridden if the plugin is set to `'end' : 'stop'`
    * v0.9.8: the plugin is now using `requestAnimationFrame` when possible and falls back to `setInterval` when needed, `fps` and `forceRendering` options are therefore deprecated / of no use anymore
    * v0.9.7: the original video will now echo mouse events triggered by the canvas represenation, so you can still "use" the hidden video element to bind events for user interaction, faster
    * v0.9.6: elements that are not visible in the viewport will stop rendering to lower CPU usage, added the `forceRendering` option